guardian/consent-management-platform/README.md

 type: `string`
 values: any 2-letter country code, e.g. `GB`, `US`, `AU`, …

-Declare which country yout user is in.
+Declare which country your user is in.
 Required – *throws an error if it's missing.*

 #### `options.pubData`